mvkvc/mvkvc/README.md

 # :wave:

-Full-stack Elixir and Python developer interested in web development, data engineering, and machine learning.
+Full-stack developer interested in web development, data engineering, and machine learning.

 For more information about me and my posts visit my personal site [here](https://mvk.vc).